Ukraine crisis: Lviv residents hope normal life returns

 "We now want all Ukraine to also be in the heart of Europe," says street sweets seller Katya, dressed in a charming medieval costume.

-"It's where we've always belonged."'Ready to fight'
+"It's where we've always belonged."

 Many Lvivites now see the 25 May presidential elections as a unique opportunity for Ukraine to finally wrestle off the long period of Russian domination and lock itself firmly into the Western world.